choiman1559/GF-BilServer-Login-bypass/README.md

-# GF-BilServer-Login-bypass
+# GF-BiliServer-Login-bypass
-Bypass the login of Girls' Frontline's bilbil server to that of the Korean server
+Bypass the login of Girls' Frontline's bilibili server to that of the Korean server